 For many people, an Alaska cruise is a dream vacation.
 After saving for years, they finally make the decision to go – and then realize there are a lot of decisions to make in the process.
 Choosing a company, itinerary, cabin class, excursions… the list of decisions goes on and on, and often leads to overwhelm or decision fatigue.

 Luckily, I’m here to help.
-I worked for Holland America Line for three years while growing up in Alaska, and I’ve been on two Alaska cruises myself.
+I worked for Holland America Line for three years while growing up in Alaska, and I’ve been on three Alaska cruises myself (with Uncruise in 2017, Alaskan Dream Cruises in 2021, and Windstar in 2022).
 I’ve learned a thing or two about how to navigate the (figurative) waters and book an Alaska cruise.
-(I’ve also navigated the literal waters, or at least my captains have!)
+I’ve also navigated the literal waters – or at least my captains have!